-- 1. From the ClearPass Policy Manager UI, navigate to Administration > Agents and Software Updates > Software Updates. - If a Subscription ID has been entered, then the server can communicate with the webservice.
+- From the ClearPass Policy Manager UI, navigate to Administration > Agents and Software Updates > Software Updates. - If a Subscription ID has been entered, then the server can communicate with the webservice.
 Available upgrades will be listed in the Firmware & Patches table.
 Download and install the upgrade, and then reboot the server. - If the Subscription ID has not been entered, or if the appliance cannot communicate with the webservice, click Import Updates to upload the upgrade image that you received from Support (or through other means).
-The upgrade file is now available and can be specified in the system upgrade CLI command.
+Imported updates will appear in the table and can be installed by clicking the Install button.
+(The upgrade file is now available and can be specified in the system upgrade CLI command.)